QUIC10GC-IP Core Datasheet

 Figure 9: Handshake process

-Figure 9 shows the main flow of the QUIC full handshake process.
-After the UDP connection is established, the QUIC10GC-IP, acting as a client, generates a ClientHello message.
-This message includes the supported cipher suite, which is TLS_AES_128_GCM_SHA256, the clients ephemeral X25519 public key to the server and a 256-bit random number for each connection.
-The QUIC10GC-IP provides this random number via Random[255:0], which is valid when QUICKeyValid is asserted to 1, as shown in Figure 11.
+The QUIC10GC-IP provides the random number in ClientHello message via Random[255:0], which is valid when QUICKeyValid is asserted to 1, as shown in Figure 12.
 Additionally, the QUIC10GC-IP generates a random connection ID used for identifying the connection.
 The QUIC10GC-IP uses random connection ID to generate the key materials for encryption and decryption of data.
 For the QUIC10GC-IP, the supported key derivation function is the Hash-based Key Derivation Function (HKDF) with SHA256.

 The server responds by sending a ServerHello message, including the servers ephemeral X25519 public key.
 When the QUIC10GC-IP receives the ServerHello message, it uses the servers public key to compute the shared key using X25519.
 This shared key is then passed to a key derivation function to generate the key materials for encryption and decryption.